Learning to Sketch

 After an hour or so of research/watching Youtube videos (ok, mainly watching Youtube videos) I decided to buy a book, yes….a book.
 I bought Keys to Drawing (Bert Dodson) and it was amazing to get me going, teaching me to draw what I am really looking at and not what I think should be there, amongst other techniques that build on from this concept.
 I really recommend this book.
 Another popular book to learn to draw is Drawing on the Right Side of the Brain but I have not used that book personally.

-Once I moved through the exercises in the book, I just kept practising every day, usually drawing things from observation.
+After completing the exercises in the book, I kept practising every day, usually drawing things from observation.
 Then I discovered Urban Sketching, and this changed everything!

-Being able to combine travels with sketching has really become a passion of mine.
-The Urban sketching community captured my imagination.
+Combining travels with sketching has really become a passion of mine.
+The Urban Sketching movement captured my imagination.
 It has taken me a long time to become confident enough to sit and draw in public, the fear of judgment is very real!
 However, the majority of the time, people do not pay any attention to you.
 And if they do they are usually very enthusiastic.
 I have had nothing but positive experiences and it invites people to come and talk to you when otherwise they would not.

 I have a long way to go with my art but I am happy with my progress so far.
 I wanted to tell you the above, about how I have worked hard to get to where I am currently so that you know it’s all just practice, and if you want to sketch then just get going…you can do it.
 Anyone can.
 You just have to commit to it.
 Keep doing it and you will get better and better each day, and have some amazing books to look back on of all the places you have visited…and probably some amazing stories to tell too.